 This council shall help provide the safest environment possible with regard to students and employees.
 The Safety Council shall review safety plans and policies and make appropriate recommendations on an annual basis.
-The council shall consist of the following: the Director of Physical Plant, the chairs of the Math and Science Departments of the Scooba and Golden Triangle campuses, Dean of Students for each campus, the Vice President of Scooba Campus, the Vice President of Golden Triangle Campus, the Director of Information Technology, the Director of Public Information, the Chief of Police, the Assistant Chiefs of Police, and two faculty members appointed by the President.
+The council shall consist of the following: the Director of Physical Plant, the chairs of the Math and Science Departments of the Scooba and Golden Triangle campuses, Dean of Students for each campus, the Vice President of Operations, the Director of Information Technology, the Director of Public Information, the Chief of Police, the Assistant Chiefs of Police, and two faculty members appointed by the President.